-- The Commitment to Refer has resulted in better working practices around homelessness. - It has improved relationships and collaborative working with local authorities.
+- The Commitment to Refer has resulted in better working practices around homelessness. - It has improved relationships and collaborative working with local authorities. - It sends the right message around homelessness and is a good way to demonstrate an organisations' commitment to preventing homelessness.

 "GMHP, working with other providers and local housing authorities, have agreed a voluntary duty to refer to support a reduction in homelessness across Greater Manchester.
-It will provide housing providers and partner agencies to refer people who are at risk of homelessness to local housing options teams, and an improved homeless support offer across the region."
+It will provide housing providers and partner agencies to refer people who are at risk of homelessness to local housing options teams, and an improved homeless support offer across the